charliepark/fat_fingers/README.md

 Oooh, hey.
 It's now a gem!

 Fat Fingers is a gem.
-It gives you an easy, tested method that fixes e-mail typos.
+It gives you an easy, tested method that fixes email typos.
 (When "joe@gmail.com" enters in "joe@gmal.cmo", fix it for him.)

 ### How to install it:

-If you use a Gemfile, just add `gem "fat_fingers"` to it.
+If you use a Gemfile, just add `gem "fat_fingers"` to it and run `bundle install`.

 If you want to just download it onto your system, run `gem install fat_fingers`.